GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_basic_data_processing.md

 In this chapter, we will have a close look at how to work with geodata in QGIS.
 Since vector data is the primary geodata type you will work with at the beginning of your GIS career, we will focus on vector geodata.

-**Competences:**

-* Data import
-* Geo features and attributes
-* Feature selection
+We will learn how to set up a coherent folder structure for your GIS-data and projects and how to name geodata correctly.

-## Geodata management: Fundamentals
+## Fundamentals of Geodata Management

 Working with geodata is not like working with data in programs such as Microsoft Excel or Word.
 Whenever you load an image in a Word file, the file will contain